Spidy20/Cloud-Practioner-Certification-in-28-days/README.md

 - You should have tech background (If not still, you can follow this, just you need to spend more time on the preparation).
 No practical technical knowledge is required.
 - You are college student or doing job, by spending 1.5 to 2 hours extra on study can give you the certification in 28 days.

+**Note: By time, AWS Exam rules and policies may be change, so please refer the official documents.**
 ## Exam Structure
 - 65 MCQs
 - No negetaive marking